Buyer’s guide: unlimited mobile broadband

 While the idea of unlimited mobile broadband service is certainly attractive - who wouldn’t want to get online any time, any place without having to worry about additional costs? - the truth is that there are currently no providers offering a truly unlimited mobile broadband service.

-However that doesn’t mean you can’t get mobile broadband with data limits that are high enough to ensure you won’t get charged extra, and there are other options for internet access on the move which don't require expensive mobile broadband dongle deals.
+However that doesn’t mean you can’t get mobile broadband with data limits that high enough to ensure you won’t get charged extra, and there are other options for internet access on the move which don't require expensive mobile broadband dongle deals.

 Do you need unlimited mobile internet?